The Jim Henson Company: History

-1958 to 1990
+1958–1990

 Jim and Jane Henson officially founded Muppets, Inc. on November 20, 1958, three years after Sam and Friends debuted on WRC-TV in Washington, D.C.
 Aside from Sam and Friends, the majority of its work until 1969 was in advertising; appearances on late-night talk shows; and short "meeting films" primarily for enterprise use, produced from 1965 to 1996.
 In 1968, the company began designing characters and producing short films for the fledgling Sesame Street, which premiered on NET (succeeded by PBS) in November 1969.

 One of the company's first characters to appear regularly on television, Rowlf the Dog, originated in commercials for Purina Dog Chow and became a regular character on The Jimmy Dean Show from 1963 to 1966.
 During this time, the show's host, Jimmy Dean, refused an opportunity to own 40% of the company, assuming that he did not attain that right.
 Jim Henson also pitched several different projects to the major American television networks, to little avail.
 Some ideas became unaired pilots, while others were never produced.

 In 1976, producer Lew Grade approached Henson to produce a weekly series in Grade's native United Kingdom.
 This series became The Muppet Show, produced by Associated Television (ATV) for the ITV network.
 The success of The Muppet Show led to the Muppets becoming an enduring media franchise.
 Another company controlled by Grade, ITC Entertainment, originally owned The Muppet Show, among other Henson productions, but Henson acquired the rights to these productions in the 1980s.
 During this time, Henson formed Jim Henson's Creature Shop, a special effects studio partially responsible for the films The Dark Crystal and Labyrinth; and television series The StoryTeller, Farscape, and Dinosaurs.

 Later in his life, Henson produced Fraggle Rock and The Jim Henson Hour.
 In August 1989, Henson and Disney CEO Michael Eisner began merger discussions reportedly valued at $150 million, which also included a fifteen-year contract for Henson's personal "creative services."
 However, the deal did not include the rights to the Sesame Street characters, which were owned by Henson, although merchandising revenue was split between Henson and the Children's Television Workshop.

-Also during the negotiations, management of the company's Henson International Television distribution unit based in the UK purchased their unit from the company, leading to the establishment of HIT Entertainment.
+Also during the negotiations, management of the company's Henson International Television distribution unit based in the United Kingdom purchased their unit from the company, leading to the establishment of HIT Entertainment.
 On May 16, 1990, as negotiations continued, Jim Henson died of toxic shock syndrome.
 Following Henson's death, neither Disney nor Jim Henson Productions could come to an accord.
 Negotiations officially ended in December 1990, and Henson remained an independent company.